 And you can ask them for help or advice and make them feel skilled and valuable.
-Stealing an idea from Benny the Irish polyglot, you can tell your Japanese friends that you’ll buy them a drink if they correct your broken Japanese five times.
-You give your girlfriend/boyfriend a kiss on the cheek every time she/he corrects you.
+You can tell your Japanese friends that you'll buy them a drink if they correct your broken Japanese five times.
+You can give your significant other kiss on the cheek every time they correct you.

 In stories, the best characters are flawed.
 But usually they have a good heart.
 I'd like to think that it's the same in life, too.